 In order to maintain the diagnostic information the quantization of EEG signals is normally very fine.
 Representation of each signal sample with up to 16 bits is very popular for the EEG recording systems.
 This makes the necessary memory volume for archiving the signals massive, especially for sleep EEG and epileptic seizure monitoring records.
-However, in general, the memory size for archiving the radiological images is often much larger than that used for archiving the EEG signals.
+However, the memory size for archiving the images is often much larger than that used for archiving the EEG signals and with the help of new technology this is a minor problem.

 A simple calculation shows that for a one hour recording from 128-electrode EEG signals sampled at 500 samples/s a memory size of $128 \times 60 \times 60 \times 500 \times 16 \approx 3.68$ Gbits ≈ 0.45 Gbyte is required.
-Therefore, for longer recordings of a large number of patients there should be enough storage facilities such as in today's technology Zip disks, CDs, large removable hard drives, and optical disks.
-Although the format of reading the EEG data may be different for different EEG machines, these formats are easily convertible to spreadsheets readable by most signal processing software packages such as MATLAB.
+Therefore, for longer recordings of a large number of patients there should be enough storage facilities such as in today's technology Zip disks, CDs, DVDs, large removable hard drives, optical disks, and share servers or the cloud.

+Although the format of reading the EEG data may be different for different EEG machines, these formats are easily convertible to spreadsheets readable by most signal processing software packages, such as MATLAB and Python.

-The EEG recording electrodes and their proper function are crucial for acquiring highquality data.
-Different types of electrodes are often used in the EEG recording systems, such as:
+The EEG recording electrodes and their proper function are crucial for acquiring high quality data.
+There are different types of electrodes often used in the EEG recording systems such as:

-- disposable (gel-less, and pre-gelled types);
+- Disposable (gel-less, and pre-gelled types)

-- reusable disc electrodes (gold, silver, stainless steel, or tin);
+- Reusable disc electrodes (gold, silver, stainless steel or tin)

-- headbands and electrode caps;
+- Headbands and electrode caps

-- saline-based electrodes;
+- Saline-based electrodes

-- needle electrodes.
+- Needle electrodes

 For multichannel recordings with a large number of electrodes, electrode caps are often used.
 Commonly used scalp electrodes consist of Ag-AgCl disks, less than 3 mm in diameter, with long flexible leads that can be plugged into an amplifier.
-Needle electrodes are those that have to be implanted under the skull with minimal invasive operations.
-High impedance between the cortex and the electrodes as well as the electrodes with high impedances can lead to distortion, which can even mask the actual EEG signals.
+Needle (cortical) electrodes are those which have to be implanted under the skull with minimally invasive operations.
+High impedance between the cortex and the electrodes as well as electrodes with high impedances can lead to distortion, which can even mask the actual EEG signals.
 Commercial EEG recording systems are often equipped with impedance monitors.
 To enable a satisfactory recording the electrode impedances should read less than 5 k Ω and be balanced to within 1 k Ω of each other.
 For more accurate measurement the impedances are checked after each trial.

-Due to the layered and spiral structure of the brain, however, distribution of the potentials over the scalp (or cortex) is not uniform [40].
+Due to the layered and spiral structure of the brain, however, distribution of the potentials over the scalp (or cortex) is not uniform [45].
 This may affect some of the results of source localization using the EEG signals.

-1.6.1 Conventional Electrode Positioning
+1.7.1 Conventional EEG Electrode Positioning

-The International Federation of Societies for Electroencephalography and Clinical Neurophysiology has recommended the conventional electrode setting (also called 10-20) for 21 electrodes (excluding the earlobe electrodes), as depicted in Figure 1.8 [17].
-Often the earlobe electrodes called A1 and A2, connected respectively to the left and right earlobes, are used as the reference electrodes.
-The 10-20 system avoids both eyeball placement and considers some constant distances by using specific anatomic landmarks from which the measurement would be made and then uses 10 or 20 % of that specified distance as the electrode interval.
+The International Federation of Societies for Electroencephalography and Clinical Neurophysiology has recommended the conventional electrode setting (also called 10-20) for 21 electrodes (excluding the earlobe electrodes) as depicted in Figure 1.7 [17].
+Often, the earlobe electrodes called A1 and A2, connected respectively to the left and right earlobes, are used as the reference electrodes.
+The 10-20 system avoids both eyeball placement and considers some constant distances by using specific anatomical landmarks from which the measurement would be made and then uses 10 or 20% of that specified distance as the electrode interval.
 The odd electrodes are on the left and the even ones on the right.